ShubhamRRana/WaterTankerAppv1/MIGRATION_PHONE_TO_EMAIL_AUTH.md

 phone: '9999999999' // Optional, for contact
 ```

+**Note:** Sample data now includes email addresses for all users (admin, drivers, customers, and multi-role users).
+All sample users have valid email addresses like `admin@watertanker.app`, `customer@watertanker.app`, etc. Phone numbers are kept as optional fields for contact purposes.

 ---

-#### Step 10.2: Update User Lookup Methods
+#### Step 10.2: Update User Lookup Methods ✅
 **File:** `src/services/localStorage.ts`

 **Changes:**
-- Review all methods that search users by phone
+- ✅ Reviewed all methods that search users by phone
-- Add methods to search by email if needed
-- Update `getUsers()` usage to filter by email where appropriate
+- ✅ Confirmed user lookup methods use `uid` for identification (no phone-based searches found)
+- ✅ No changes needed - existing methods are appropriate

+**Note:** User lookup methods in LocalStorageService use `uid` for identification, which is correct.
+No phone-based user searches were found that needed updating.

 ---

-### Phase 11: Booking & Related Entities
+### Phase 11: Booking & Related Entities ✅ COMPLETED

-#### Step 11.1: Review Booking Interface
+#### Step 11.1: Review Booking Interface ✅
 **File:** `src/types/index.ts`

 **Decision Point:**